tl-its-umich-edu/placement-exams/README.md

 ### Deployment: OpenShift

-Deploying the application as a job using OpenShift and Jenkins involves several steps, which are beyond the scope of this README.
+Deploying the application as a job using OpenShift and Jenkins involves several steps that are beyond the scope of this README.
 However, some details about how the job is configured are provided below.

 The files described in the **Configuration** section above need to be made available to running placement-exams